Skip to content

 number_of_scenarios: int,

-simulation: type[InternalBallisticsSimulation],
+simulation: type[machwave_simulation.InternalBallisticsSimulation],

 ) -> None: